▪️ SNIPPETS BY LIA GARVIN

 HOW IT WORKS

 One simple loop your team will actually keep up.
-Five minutes for them on Friday.
-Five minutes for you on Monday.
-Done.

 Three short fields and a bandwidth gauge.
 No 40-field forms or moving of tasks.
 Just enough structure to be useful, nothing more.